Willamette Meteorite: Modern history

+In 1998, museum curators cut a 28 lb section from the crown of the meteorite.
+That section was traded to a private collector for a 1/2 oz piece of a Martian meteorite.

-The Clackamas people have long used the meteorite, which they call Tomanowos, in ceremonies.
-In 1999 the Confederated Tribes of the Grand Ronde Community of Oregon (CTGRC), a confederation of Native American tribes, demanded that it be returned and filed an action pursuant to the Native American Graves Protection and Repatriation Act (NAGPRA) against the American Museum of Natural History.
-In response, the Museum filed a federal lawsuit seeking a declaratory judgment against the CTGRC in 2000.
-An agreement with the Museum was reached later that year in which the meteorite would remain at the museum with tribal members being able to conduct a private ceremony around the meteorite once a year, and that ownership will be transferred to CTGRC should the museum cease to have the meteorite on display.
+In 1999, the Confederated Tribes of the Grand Ronde Community of Oregon (CTGR), a confederation of Native American tribes, demanded that it be returned and filed an action pursuant to the Native American Graves Protection and Repatriation Act (NAGPRA) against the American Museum of Natural History.
+In response, the Museum filed a federal lawsuit seeking a declaratory judgment against the CTGR in 2000.
+An agreement with the Museum was reached later that year in which the meteorite would remain at the museum with tribal members being able to conduct a private ceremony around the meteorite once a year, and that ownership will be transferred to CTGR should the museum cease to have the meteorite on display.

+In 2006, a 4.5 oz, 7.5 in piece of the meteorite, derived from the above noted crown section, was purchased at auction and was displayed at the Evergreen Aviation & Space Museum in McMinnville, Oregon, until it was returned to the CTGR on February 22, 2019.

-In response to a student's request in 2007, Representative John Lim introduced a resolution that would demand that the museum return the meteorite to Oregon.
+In early 2007, in response to a student's request, Representative John Lim introduced a resolution that would demand that the museum return the meteorite to Oregon.
 The tribes said they were not consulted, they did not support the resolution, and were content with the current arrangement with the museum.